Shane Mack (baseball)

 Shane Lee Mack (born December 7, 1963) is an American former professional baseball outfielder in Major League Baseball (MLB).
+After starring for the UCLA Bruins baseball team and winning a silver medal with at 1984 Olympic Baseball Team, Mack was a #1 draft pick of the San Diego Padres and played for the Padres, Minnesota Twins, and Yomiuri Giants, Boston Red Sox, Oakland Athletics, and Kansas City Royals in a 13 year major league career.

 Career

+College

 Mack played for Richard Gahr High School in Cerritos, California, from 1978-1981.
 Upon graduation, he accepted an athletic scholarship to play for the UCLA Bruins baseball team where he starred from 1982-1984.
 His career college statistics include a .361 batting average, 29 home runs, 142 runs batted in, 158 runs scored and 44 stolen bases.
 Mack was the runner-up for the Pac-10 Conference Most Valuable Player (MVP) in 1983.
 His .419 batting average that year was the seventh best all-time in the Pac-10.
 Mack was selected to the All-Pac-10 and All-American College Baseball Teams in 1983 and 1984.